MeLPUF: Memory-in-Logic PUF Structures for Low-Overhead IC Authentication: Simulation and Analysis

 \subsubsection{Uniqueness Analysis}

-We assess the uniqueness of~\melpuf by calculating the inter-chip Hamming distance (inter-HD).
-Inter-HD is the difference in number of bits obtained by applying the same signature to two different boards.
-Inter-HD is calculated using the formula described in equation~\ref{equ:inter}.
+We assess the uniqueness of \melpuf~ by calculating the average inter-chip Hamming distance (inter-HD).
+Inter-HD is the difference in the number of bits obtained by applying the same challenge to two separate PUF entities.
+It is calculated using Eqn.~\eqref{equ:inter}~\cite{book:Maiti_PUFperformance}.